explorable-viz/esop2025/author-response/response.md

 C. Weak paper, though I will not fight strongly against it
 Z. I am not an expert; my evaluation is that of an informed outsider
 2. OK: I have some confidence in my assessment

+**Specific points to respond to**
+- Delta to POPL 2022 may be too small
+- Better to highlight that underlying idea is quite straightforward
+- Continuations and eliminators irrelevant to subject of paper, just have a regular case statement?